polito-WA1-AW1-2023/wa1-iz-weeks/week06/exercise.md

 ## Defining the component tree

-Starting from the screen of the "HeapOverrun" question page (see Exercise 6), make a list of the components that you need to recreate the page.
+Starting from the screen of the "HeapOverrun" question page (see Exercises 5-6), make a list of the components that you need to recreate the page.

 For each component, list the information (`prop`s) that are required by that component (and/or by any other enclosed component).